-Just like that we’ve come to the end of another year.
+Just like that, we’ve come to the end of another year.
 2017 was a pretty exciting year as far as technology goes.
 HoloLens (the developer version) has already been released and we expect Microsoft to come out with a more improved version of their AR flagship product.
 Even though it might still not be ready for mass production their demos are always worth looking forward to.

 AR was not the only winner though.
-Go through any car review for late model vehicles and the one thing that sticks out in all of them is the amount of technology that is now integrated in your mid-range SUV.
+Go through any car review for late model vehicles and the one thing that sticks out in all of them is the amount of technology that is now integrated into your mid-range SUV.
 It’s evident that Tesla is not the only car company with nifty gadgets.

 But enough about that!